 Staging is a careful attempt to determine the extent of the cancer invasion.
 It considers the thickness of the tumor, presence of cancer cells in local lymph nodes, whether the cancer has spread beyond its primary localization and, if it has, what body parts are affected.
 Depending on the thickness of the original tumor, additional tests to determine staging may include: Blood testsChest x-raysPET scan

-—A radioactive substance is injected into your bloodstream and tracked by a scanning machine.
+—Contrast material is injected into your bloodstream and tracked by a scanning machine.
 Cancerous areas absorb more of the radioactive substance than normal tissue and show up as hot spots in advanced stages of cancer.

 —Magnetic waves are used to take pictures inside the body.
 In some cases, you may have a contrast dye injected into your bloodstream.

 —Similar to x-rays, it takes clearer pictures and multiple views inside the body.
 CT scans can image organs and blood vessels.
-In some cases, you may have a contrast dye injected into your bloodstream.
+In some cases, you may have a contrast material injected into your bloodstream.

-Sentinel lymph node study—Here the surgeon injects a radioactive tracer into the tumor site and then follows the tracer into the lymph node region.
+Sentinel lymph node biopsy—The surgeon injects a radioactive tracer into the tumor site and then follows the tracer into the lymph node region.
 They then selectively remove only those nodes that pick up the radioactivity to see if they have cancer in them.
 If they do, a more complete lymph node dissection is performed, as is chemotherapy and immunotherapy.
 If none of the lymph nodes have cancer in them, the procedure is completed and further therapies are usually not offered unless the tumor itself was quite deep or large.

 The following stages are currently used to classify melanoma:

-Stage 0 (Melanoma in Situ)
+Stage 0 (Melanoma in situ)

 In stage 0, abnormal melanocytes are found in the epidermis, the outer layer of the skin.
 These abnormal melanocytes may become cancer and spread into nearby normal tissue.
 Stage 0 is also called melanoma in situ.